 I’m using The Spice Hunter’s salt-free blend.
 It hits with cumin first, followed by black pepper, cinnamon, cloves, coriander and cardamom.
 Other blends add ginger, nutmeg, perhaps even caraway seed.
 Just find one that doesn’t contain salt.

 Smoked paprika can be mild or hot, depending upon the brand.
-I found a high quality one at a farmers market produced by a small company in Idaho called Starlight Herb & Spice Company.
+I found a high quality hot one at a farmers market produced by a small company in Idaho called Starlight Herb & Spice Company.
 And let me tell you, it is hot.
+(They also sell a mild (sweet) paprika.)

 The most intimidating part of cooking with butternut squash is peeling and chopping the darn thing.
 It takes a sturdy, sharp knife and determination to plow through it.